ug3p141/ug3p141.github.io/_posts/2023-03-30-Assessing-The-Impact-Of-LLMs.md

 ![Created using Midjourney](/assets/kid_arranging_letters_on_the_floor_scrabble.png)
 The capabilities of LLMs in turn dialogue talking, reasoning and instruction following have reached an impressive maturity.
 These capabilities were discovered by scaling up the models and training them on ever larger text corpora and are therefore referred to as emergent phenomena.
 It is important to emphasize that they are not built into the models by special training techniques, in fact techniques to bring about these skills are not known.
 The only technique built into the models and trained is next word prediction.

-The dismissive argument that LLMs "are just next word predictors" which often serves to counter the enthusiam showed by people awestruck with the generated responses of e.g. ChatGPT somewhat misses the point and fails in our opinion to assess the rather striking and compelling hypothesis which we call the **GPT-H hypothesis**: Insofar as LLMs generate responses which are eerily close or even indistinguishable to human utterances we have two alternatives.
+The dismissive argument that LLMs "are just next word predictors" which often serves to counter the enthusiam expressed by people awestruck with the generated responses of e.g. ChatGPT somewhat misses the point and fails in our opinion to assess the rather striking and compelling hypothesis which we call the **GPT-H hypothesis**: Insofar as LLMs generate responses which are eerily close or even indistinguishable to human utterances we have two alternatives.

 1. We hit upon another model of language intelligence different from the human brain which is capable of generating nearly the same language artifacts as humans.